alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 Instances of trolling, harassing, abusive, or otherwise unacceptable behaviour should be reported to the community leaders responsible for enforcement.
-If noticed by community leaders, incidents should be recorded and shared with one or more members of the Open Research Community Building Team for transparency.
+If noticed by community leaders, incidents should be recorded and shared with one or more members of the Open Research Community Management Team for transparency.

 All reports will be reviewed and investigated promptly and fairly.